-But our bodies contain around 50 to 60 per cent of water and it’s important to sustain this amount at all times – especially during exercise.
+However, our bodies contain around 50 to 60 per cent of water and it’s important to sustain this amount at all times, especially during exercise.

 Drink frequently before, throughout and after physical activity.

-If you’re running, carry a drink with you or take some loose change so you can stop off and buy some liquids.
+If you’re running, carry a drink with you or take some coins so you can stop off and buy some liquids.

 DON’T DRINK TOO MUCH